Mala Sen

 *Mala Sen was born on this date in 1947.
 She was a Bengali Indian-British writer and human rights activist.

 Born in Mussoorie in Uttarakhand, Mala Sen was the daughter of Lt-Gen Lionel Proteep Sen and Kalyani Gupta.
-Following her parents' divorce in 1953, she was brought up by her father.
+Following her parents' divorce in 1953, her father brought her up.
 Sen was of Bengali heritage.
 After attending Welham Girls' School in Dehradun, she studied home sciences at Nirmala Niketan College in Mumbai.
-In 1965 she eloped to England with Farrukh Dhondy, who had won a scholarship to Cambridge University.
+In 1965, she eloped to England with Farrukh Dhondy, who had won a scholarship to Cambridge University.
 They married in 1968 but divorced in 1976, although they maintained a friendly relationship.

-After arriving in England, Sen began working as a seamstress to help to pay the bills.
-Increasingly taking an interest in race relations, she fought for the rights of Indian factory workers in Leicester.
+After arriving in England, Sen began working as a seamstress to help pay the bills.
+Increasingly interested in race relations, she fought for the rights of Indian factory workers in Leicester.
 Writing in the journal Race Today, she reported how Bangladeshis in the East End of London worked in sweatshops while living in dormitories where shift workers shared beds around the clock.
 Separated from their East Indian families, they did not qualify for housing accommodation as they were listed as single.

-With her husband and other activists, Sen founded the Bengali Housing Action Group, which established Brick Lane as a safe living area for the Bangladeshi community in East London.
+Sen founded the Bengali Housing Action Group with her husband and other activists, which established Brick Lane as a safe living area for the Bangladeshi community in East London.
 Along with Dhondy, Sen was also an active member of the British Black Panthers movement.
 She was an early member of the Race Today Collective.
 Her writing is included in Here to Stay, Here to Fight – A Race Today Anthology (Pluto Press, 2019), edited by Paul Field, Robin Bunce, Leila Hassan, and Margaret Peacock, which features contributions to the journal between 1973 and 1988.

 Because of her effective involvement, Sen was invited to research television documentaries.
 While in India, she became particularly interested in press reports about a lower caste, a poverty-stricken woman called Phoolan Devi, who had suffered forced marriage at 11, gang rape, and kidnapping.
 While investigating the background of Devi's life, Sen researched the general victimization of women in rural India, where they frequently undergo such pressures that they consider themselves worthless.
 As a result, she published her second book, Death by Fire: Sati, Dowry Death and Female Infanticide in Modern India, in 2001.